thoughtpatterns/kakeidoscope/README.md

 ## Debugging

-_Very_ simple tests can be found in `test/`.
-Running `make debug` will enable relevant compiler flags.
+_Very_ simple tests can be found in `test/` and are used only to find leaks and manage runtime regression.
+Running `make debug` will enable relevant compiler flags (if wanted, edit the `Makefile` flag `-glldb` to suit your debugger).